patrickbucher/sicp/diary.md

 than it initially looked like.
 I tried to limit the function cals to `car` and `cdr` with combinations thereof, e.g. `cadadr`.

+I also got to know the `append` function in exercise 2.26 and was a bit puzzled with the difference between `cons`/`list` at first, but then figured it out.

 # 2022-09-28 (We)

 I worked through the `count-leaves` example and struggled to figure out the